 Door prizes: Offering door prizes to runners at random after the race can draw even more participation.
 Make sure it is a random process.
 Door prizes also helps fill the time between the end of the race and the awards ceremony.
 If you have businesses donate some really expensive items you might want to consider a silent auction to raise money for a charity.

 Possible certification: If the course is relatively flat with few turns and the weather is favorable, some runners may be attracted to the race for possible state age group records.
 A course must be certified by the USATF to qualify for records.
 It is a fairly difficult process, but anyone can learn how (see www.usatf.org).
-It can take one person 10-20 hours (depending on skill and experience) to certify a course, or you can pay someone around $150-$300 to do it for you, such as Bill Hoover (see number 9).
+It can take one person 10-20 hours (depending on skill and experience) to certify a course, or you can pay someone around $150-$300 to do it for you.
 The USATF certification fee is $25 and the certification is good for 10 years.
 If the course is very hilly, has many, many turns, or the event is in the summer, don't bother, unless you just like the idea of the course being "official."